ckan/ckanext-spatial/README.rst

  * fetch_stage - Fetches all the Gemini metadata
  * import_stage - validates all the Gemini, converts it to a CKAN Package and saves it in CKAN

-You must specify which validators to use in the configuration of ``ckan.inspire.validator.profiles`` - see below.
+You must specify which validators to use in the configuration of ``ckan.spatial.validator.profiles`` - see below.

 Harvest Metadata API
 --------------------